-These courses are designed to provide students with additional job-related agricultural skills while working at an approved work site.
+This course is designed to provide students with additional job-related agricultural skills while working at an approved work site.
 Minimum requirements for the course include: at least one hundred twenty (120) work hours per credit hour, supervision by the employer and the instructor, and a report of job experiences and hours worked.
-Occupational Work Experience I-IV must be taken in sequence.
 Prerequisite: Consent of the instructor.

-AGR225-228 Occupational Work Experience I-IV 2 cr. hr
+AGR225-226 Occupational Work Experience I-II 2 cr. hr

 These courses are designed to provide students with additional job-related agricultural skills while working at an approved work site.
 Minimum requirements for the course include: at least one hundred twenty (120) work hours per credit hour, supervision by the employer and the instructor, and a report of job experiences and hours worked.
-Occupational Work Experience I-IV must be taken in sequence.
 Prerequisite: Consent of the instructor.